leifekstromclark/strike-force-heroes/README.md

 ## Updates
 ### Jan.
 14
-Movement complete apart from edge mantling.
+Movement related physics complete apart from edge mantling.

 ### Dec.
 20
 Landing has been implemented.
 I am working on movement (debugging, organizing, and optimization).